 - Complete a piece of English and maths homework, or a piece of topic homework each week - Read a minimum of 3 times a week.
-Even if your child seems competent at reading, it is still an important opportunity for you to share this reading time together and to continue to encourage your child to love reading.
+Even if your child seems competent at reading, it is still an important opportunity for you to share this reading time together and to continue to encourage your child to enjoy reading.
 Ask them questions about their book to check they understand what they have read.
 Please keep a record each time you hear your child read. - Learn times tables on TT Rockstars.
 Times tables should be learnt in order then children should practise being able to recall them in any order.
-Y3 build on Y2 tables and introduce x3, x4 and x8. - Practise spellings which are tested weekly.
+Y3 build on Y2 tables and introduce x3, x4 and x8.
+By Y4 children are expected to know all the times tables and related division facts to 12x12 - Practise spellings which are tested weekly.